i0Ek3/ttd/README.md

 ## Modifications

-- Added a customizable "Video Name" input field for video filename editing.
+- Added a customizable "Video Name" input field for video filename editing
+  - Video titles will be automatically parsed into the format `【Display Name | tt@Username】Original Video Title` for easy organization and documentation

-- [WIP] Automatically paste the TikTok URL into the URL box.
+- [WIP] Automatically paste the TikTok URL into the URL box